notadd/notadd/README.md

 # Contribution

 Welcome to Pull requests.
-For major changes, please file a Issue and discuss with us what you want to change.。
+For major changes, please file a Issue and discuss with us what you want to change.

 ## Contributors